When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Details on Differentiable Transplant Operators

 \subsection{WECHSEL: Alignment and Neighbors}

-\paragraph{Transplant mechanism.} WECHSEL~\citep{minixhofer2021wechsel} combines a global affine alignment with a local $k$-NN mixture over the \emph{base} vocabulary.
-Let $\boldsymbol{\mu}_{\text{src}}, \boldsymbol{\mu}_{\text{tgt}}$ be the centroids of the donor and base embeddings, respectively, and let $\mathbf{A}$ be the orthogonal alignment matrix learned from shared tokens.
+\textbf{Transplant mechanism.} WECHSEL~\citep{minixhofer2021wechsel} combines a global affine alignment with a local $k$-NN mixture over the \emph{base} vocabulary.
+Let $\boldsymbol{\mu}_{\text{src}}, \boldsymbol{\mu}_{\text{tgt}}$ be the centroids of the donor and base embeddings, respectively, and let $\mathbf{A}_{\mathrm{WEC}}$ be the alignment map from donor to base coordinates learned from shared tokens.
 We define the \emph{aligned proxy} of a donor input $\mathbf{x}_d$ as:

 Let $\mathcal{N}_k(\tilde{\mathbf{x}})$ be the set of indices of the $k$ base anchors $\{\boldsymbol{\phi}^{(b)}_v\}$ nearest to $\tilde{\mathbf{x}}$ (under the specific distance metric used by WECHSEL), and let $w_v(\tilde{\mathbf{x}})$ be the corresponding softmax weights.
 The transplanted embedding is synthesized as: